ashandoak/ashandoak.github.io/README.md

 - PhD thesis: minimum 200 pages, typically more.
 - A thesis is typically original research, although for a masters degree it may be a summary of knowledge rather than adding to new knowledge.
 - Thesis format is determined by the institution, and typically the library (since that is where it will be catalogued).
 UVic sets out a specific set of [guidelines to follow](www.uvic.ca/students/graduate/thesis-dissertation/index.php).
-- Methodology is critical - it is necessary to use a recognizeable and respected methodology.
+- Methodology is critical - it is necessary to use a recognizable and respected methodology.
 - Discussion is a key component of the thesis that demonstrates the value of the thesis
-- Conlusion (arguably the most important chapter) is composed of:
+- Conclusion (arguably the most important chapter) is composed of:
     - Summary
     - Articulate whether research questions posed in chapter 1 have been answered (usually you do answer them, since questions can be modified and further specified as research progresses)
     - Articulate the contributions - this can be in a particular context, or very abstract.
 Typically these are actually listed in bullet point form.